clonazepam (Oral route)Pronunciation

 clonazepam may cause drowsiness, trouble with thinking, trouble with controlling movements, or trouble with seeing clearly.
 Make sure you know how you react to clonazepam before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think or see well.

-If you or your child have been taking clonazepam in large doses or for a long time, do not stop taking it without checking first with your doctor.
+If you have been taking clonazepam for a long time, do not stop taking it without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
-This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, such as convulsions (seizures), hallucinations, stomach or muscle cramps, tremors, or unusual behavior.
+This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, such as seizures, hallucinations, stomach or muscle cramps, tremors, or unusual behavior.

-clonazepam will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; barbiturates (used for seizures); muscle relaxants; or anesthetics (numbing medicines), including some dental anesthetics.
-Check with your doctor before taking any of the above while you are using clonazepam.
+clonazepam will add to the effects of alcohol and other central nervous system (CNS) depressants.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or seizure medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+Check with your doctor before taking any of these products while you are using clonazepam.

 clonazepam Side Effects